JadAhr/BookingRooms/README.md

-And for the Contact us Tab you can use gunmailer for it. if your Porject gonna be working with a real clients and you want to use this Project  please change the Paymnet method to another mthod that gonna be secure.
+And for the Contact us Tab you can use https://www.mailgun.com/ for it. if your Porject gonna be working with a real clients and you want to use this Project  please change the Paymnet method to another mthod that gonna be secure.